manticoresoftware/manticoresearch-php/docs/configuration.md

 ```

-A mode advanced example where one host uses http auth and another requires SSL:
+A more advanced example where one host uses HTTP authentication and another requires SSL:

 ```
         $params = ['connections'=>